This post may contain affiliate links. Please read our disclosure policy.

 How To Make This Veggie Pita Sandwich Recipe

-Assemble – Cut the pita rounds in half and gently open them up and then stuff the halves with the salad.
+• Assemble – Cut the pita bread rounds in half and gently open them up, then stuff the halves with the salad.

-For this recipe, you can use a large tortilla instead of pita bread to create veggie wraps instead of pita sandwiches.
+• No pita bread?
+Use a large tortilla instead to create veggie wraps instead of pita sandwiches.

 If you’re expecting to have leftovers or making these for meal prep, then it’s best to wait to toss the salad with the dressing and stuff the pitas until just before serving.
 Otherwise, the dressing will make the veggies and pita soft.